 - Output: What pieces of information about that population will be displayed on the report?

-Say that Sally, the registrar, sends me an email asking for a “Student Hold Report.”
-Armed with a fresh copy of my requirements document, I set out to clarify her request and get some detailed specifications.
-I start by asking Sally what exactly she has in mind, when she says “students with holds”.
-We go back and forth for a while, until we have a much more specific definition of her population.
-In the end, instead of “students with holds,” the population section of my requirements document reads: “Students registered for a selected term that have active, transcript holds.”
+Say that Sally, the registrar, sends you an email asking for a “Student Hold Report.”
+Armed with a fresh copy of the requirements document, you set out to clarify her request and get some detailed specifications.
+Start by asking Sally what exactly she has in mind when she says, “students with holds.”
+If you need to, go back and forth for a while, until you have a much more specific definition of her population.
+In the end, instead of “students with holds,” the population section of the requirements document now reads: “Students registered for a selected term that have active, transcript holds.”

-Creating a readable report with those specifications is possible, but it requires some complicated coding to avoid the 30-rows-per-student problem and will take more time.
-I explain the situation to Sally and give her the option to skip the course names, so she’ll haven the report more quickly, or include them and have to wait a little longer.
+Creating a readable report with those specifications is possible, but it requires some complicated coding to avoid the 30-rows-per-student problem.
+It will also take more time.
+Be sure to explain the situation to Sally and give her the option to skip the course names, so she’ll have the report more quickly.
+(Or include them with her understanding she’ll need to wait a little longer.)

 Of course, working on the real thing means getting up to your elbows in SQL.
-Fortunately, in the next installment of our Getting Your Banner Black Belt series, we’ll talk about some eminently useful shortcuts and tricks of the trade that make writing complicated queries faster and easier.
+Fortunately, in the third (and final) installment of our Getting Your Banner Black Belt series, we’ll talk about some useful shortcuts and tricks of the trade that make writing complicated queries faster and easier.